-has been treated t for the foll lowing condition(s):

-Student's Name ie wing common(e).
+Student's Name

-(Please describe injury or illness s)
+(Please describe injury or illness)

-This student is participating in a activities: n EMT/Paramedic Training Course, which involves t he following
+This student is participating in an EMT/Paramedic Training Course, which involves the following activities:

-the ability to wear full p eyewear, N95 masks or ersonal protective equipment and may inclucartridge respirators. ıde gloves s, gowns, protective

-• the ability to perform Cl

-- arry, and move weights up to 125 pounds.

-• the ability to climb stairs

-• the ability to work in he at, water, and other hostile environments.
+- the ability to wear full personal protective equipment and may include gloves, gowns, protective eyewear, N95 masks or cartridge respirators. - the ability to perform CPR - the ability to drag, lift, carry, and move weights up to 125 pounds. - the ability to climb stairs, - the ability to work in heat, water, and other hostile environments.

-This student may return to cla ss with no limitations.
+This student may return to class with no limitations.

-Physician's Signature Date

-Physician's Name (please print)

-Physician's Address

-Physician's Phone Number

-The student is aware that Daytor physician who has signed this do na State College may verify the information ocument. above by contacting the
+The student is aware that Daytona State College may verify the information above by contacting the physician who has signed this document.

-Student's Name (please print)

-Student Signature Date